liuaber/liuaber.github.io/_pages/cv.md

 ======
 * B.A. in Mathematics, University of Arizona, 2015
 * M.S. in Statistics, University of Nevada, Las Vegas, 2017
-* Ph.D in Statistics, University of Nevada, Las Vegas, 2022 (expected)
+* Ph.D in Statistics, University of Nevada, Las Vegas, 2023

 Work experience
 ======